kpeeters/cadabra2/windows/README.md

   * Built sqlite3.sln in msvc2017
 * Install python 2.7 32-bit
   * There is some support for other versions, etc but good luck!
+  * install sympy and matplotlib, with pip do:
+    * pip install sympy
+	* pip install matplotlib
 * Install Miktex
   * https://miktex.org/
   * Make sure to run the updater and getting all the packages is recommended (took a few runs of the updater)